Coming in 2023

 Formed in 1981 and still writing and performing new music today, The Dogmatics is a Boston-based band known for their pioneering garage punk/rockabilly sound.
 They released two albums in the 1980s and toured with renowned acts such as The Bangles, The Fleshtones, The Replacements, and Beastie Boys.
 Multiple bands, including The Mighty Mighty Bosstones, have covered their songs.

-After the tragic loss of bassist Peter O’Halloran in 1986, they disbanded for quite some time.
+After the tragic loss of bassist Paul O’Halloran in 1986, they disbanded for quite some time.
 They never lost their friendship or love for playing together and would occasionally regroup for charity events in the following years.

 In 2019, they teamed up with Rum Bar Records to record their first new material in over 30 years with the release of their EP “She’s The One.”
 The new tracks delighted long-time fans and newcomers alike.
 Despite the disruption of the pandemic, they kept up their momentum and released their latest EP, “Drop That Needle,” in 2022.